add19/Distributed-Key-Value-store/README.md

 This implementation doesn't account for the lost updates in case of any failed nodes(i.e. the data may not be consistent theoretically on failed acceptor nodes).
-Also, since the failures are mocked to an extent where they just fail at random while accepting or promising, so this means that the acceptors will fail only momentarily and since each node can be a learner, each learner theoretically still remains consistent for GET operations.
+Also, since the failures are mocked to an extent where they just fail at random while accepting or promising, meaning that the acceptors will fail only momentarily and since each node can be a learner, each learner theoretically still remains consistent for GET operations.
 Overall this assignment, helped learn about the paxos algorithm for consensus by implementing the